 - Accommodation: Bridge View B&B

 Day 4: Dufftown to Craigellachie | 11km

-Short transfer to Dufftown, with time for a visit to Glenfiddich Distillery, the only distillery in Scotland to use a single source of water throughout the entire whisky-making process.
-Then, a gentle walk, mainly in woodland, along the side of the River Fiddich.
+A brief transfer brings you to Dufftown, allowing ample time for a visit to the renowned Glenfiddich Distillery.
+Distinguished as the sole distillery in Scotland to utilise a single source of water across the entirety of its whisky-making procedures, Glenfiddich offers a unique insight into the craft.
+Following your distillery exploration, enjoy a tranquil stroll predominantly through woodland, tracing the serene banks of the River Fiddich.

 - Walking for the day: 3h, 11km

 This uncomplicated portion of the Speyside Way primarily tracks the path of the former railway line.
 Along the way, you’ll have the chance to pause and explore the charming town of Aberlour, known for its delightful deli offerings.
 Continuing along the railway route, you’ll pass by a series of distilleries, each contributing to the region’s rich whisky heritage, before reaching the conclusion of this leg at Ballindalloch.